 This software includes two main components around which the program's entire functioning revolves:

 - ISIS: the acronym of Intelligent Schematic Input System.
-The program that allows us to carry out the electric design of the circuit, including all sorts of components such as resistors, coils, capacitors, power supplies and even microprocessors.
+The program allows us to carry out the electric design of the circuit, including all sorts of components such as resistors, coils, capacitors, power supplies, and even microprocessors.

 Where can I download ISIS and ARES?
 Well, you can't get hold of them as standalone applications, so to be able to make the most of all their features you'll have to get hold of the full version of Proteus that, despite having to pay for it, comes along with a trial version of the official Labcenter Electronics website so that you can try out all its functions before deciding whether to purchase it or not.